pretix/pretix/doc/development/api/plugins.rst

 visible            boolean (optional)   ``True`` by default, can hide a plugin so it cannot be normally activated. restricted         boolean (optional)   ``False`` by default, restricts a plugin such that it can only be enabled
-                                        for an event by system administrators / superusers. compatibility      string               Specifier for compatible pretix versions.
+                                        for an event by system administrators / superusers. experimental       boolean (optional)   ``False`` by default, marks a plugin as an experimental feature in the plugins list. picture            string (optional)    Path to a picture resolvable through the static file system. compatibility      string               Specifier for compatible pretix versions.
 ================== ==================== ===========================================================